jamespro/timeleft/README.md

       * Does this get set whenever you start the app?
       * Does it save the start time?
       * Have a reset button to set start time to current time?
+* Break up the block into hours visually. (maybe quarter-hours also?)

 ## Plan
 * v1: display as countdown timer